Acupuncture

 The big differences between dry needling and acupuncture (from a licensed acupuncturist) are:

 • Time and Needle Retention– a session with a PT/Chiro is usually only 15 short minutes, while a follow-up acupuncture treatment in our office is 75 minutes long.
 Someone short on time performing dry needling is forced to be aggressive in their needling style.
-Meanwhile, an acupuncturist recognizes that needling the same spot and allowing the patient to retain a needle in that area while they rest for 20+ minutes achieves the same effect.
+Meanwhile, an acupuncturist recognizes that needling the same acupuncture point and allowing the patient to retain a needle in that area while they rest for 20+ minutes achieves the same effect.
 An acupuncturist can also perform light electrical stimulation of the area, stimulating those same trigger points without the painful side effects.

-• Training- as mentioned above, this individuals performing dry needling are medical professionals.
+• Training- as mentioned above, the individuals performing dry needling are medical professionals.
 With that being said, however, their knowledge of the human body does not adequately prepare them to perform acupuncture safely and effectively with their limited training with needles.
 Not only do all of our acupuncturists have four years of acupuncture needle training, but we are also trained in EXSTORE – a system of physical assessment and treatment that produces fast and effective results for musculoskeletal and pain conditions.

-• Narrow vs Whole Body Approach – A dry needling session focuses on singular muscles/tendons, while acupuncture focuses the same points with a greater whole body approach (i.e. treating and balancing out other inflammatory issues in the body to bring better long-lasting results).
+• Narrow vs Whole Body Approach – A dry needling session focuses on singular muscles/tendons, while acupuncture focuses on the same points with a greater whole body approach (i.e. treating and balancing out other inflammatory issues in the body to bring better long-lasting results).

-• Additional Modalities – you pay for our time when you come in for an acupuncture treatment.
-That means that we don’t charge you for every little service that we perform – the price of a treatment is inclusive of all services/modalities performed including: acupuncture, infrared TDP heat lamp therapy, electro-stimulation, auricular (ear) therapy, moxibustion, fire cupping massage, etc…
+Additional Modalities – you pay for our time when you come in for an acupuncture treatment.
+That means that we don’t charge you for every little service that we perform – the price of a treatment is inclusive of all services/modalities performed including acupuncture, infrared TDP heat lamp therapy, electro-stimulation, auricular (ear) therapy, moxibustion, fire cupping massage, etc…

 Preparation for your first acupuncture treatment is very simple: